guardianproject/info/content/_index.md

 <a href="https://keanu.im"><img src="projects/keanu.jpg"/></a>

-Safety starts with community. <a href="https://encirculo.org">Círculo</a> helps connect you to a reliable network of six peers.
+<a href="https://encirculo.org">Círculo</a> helps connect you to a reliable network of six peers.
 Establish protocols, send alerts and keep those in your circle informed.
 <a href="https://encirculo.org"><img src="projects/circulo.jpg"/></a>